RaveSphere/RS-User/README.md

 To use docker build
 1. cd to the root
-2. build -t rs-localrepo/rs-userservice:latest -f Api/Dockerfile .
+2. docker build -t rs-localrepo/rs-userservice:latest -f Api/Dockerfile .